 EXAM REQUIREMENTS FURTHER INFORMATION MARKS Task 1-3: Performance The candidates introduce and perform a continuous programme of THREE contrasting play extracts from different plays from memory. (maximum time: 15 minutes) The pieces should contrast in at least one of the following: style, language, mood or genre.
-One of the extracts can come from an unpublished play - see page 97 for guidance on the use of unpublished material.
-Full details of how to prepare for this task are on pages 96-98.
+One of the extracts can come from an unpublished play, see Section 15: Exam guidance: Performance tasks on the use of unpublished material.
+For full details on how to prepare for this task, see Section 15: Exam guidance: Performance tasks.
 Each piece is awarded marks out of 20 Task 4: Character development The candidates perform ONE modification of one of their prepared pieces from tasks 1-3.
-The modification must show their chosen characters in a different context that explores a new interpretation. (maximum time: 3 minutes) Full details of how to prep this task are on pages 99 20 Task 5: Reflection The candidates demonstrate their knowledge and understanding of the performance material and processes through a prepared reflection. (maximum time: 7 minutes) Full details of how to prep this task and the set ques on pages 85-95.
-20 ASSESSMENT CRITERIA During the exam, the candidates will: Integrate vocal and physical performance skills within a range imaginative programme that is cohesively linked Demonstrate a wide range of vocal skills to create character at Demonstrate effective use of the performance space, moving create character and support narrative Demonstrate ability to modify a scene showing creative character. and support narrative with sustained purpose to Technica l skills Demonstrate and communicate an in-depth and imaginative use material and technique including an ability to reflect on own pand to clearly articulate artistic choices Demonstrate a clear understanding of character and of how to other Demonstrate performance choices that show evidence of indeasense of ownership performance with maturity he characters relate to each Engagem with the Demonstrate a sustained, coherent and fluent shared perform originality Demonstrate a santidary builty to appear the audience with nance of depth and Performa ince & communicating meaning and mood
+The modification must show their chosen characters in a different context that explores a new interpretation. (maximum time: 3 minutes) For full details on how to prepare for this task, see Section 16: Exam guidance: Character development tasks.
+20 Task 5: Reflection The candidates demonstrate their knowledge and understanding of the performance material and processes through a prepared reflection. (maximum time: 7 minutes) For full details on how to prepare for this task and the set questions, see Sections 11-13: Reflection task.
+20 ASSESSMENT CRITERIA During the exam, the candidates will: Integrate vocal and physical performance skills within an imaginative programme that is cohesively linked in a range of material leading to

+- Demonstrate effective use of the performance space, moving with sustained purpose to create character and support narrative - Demonstrate ability to modify a scene showing creative character development

+Demonstrate and communicate an in-depth and imaginative understanding of the material and technique including an ability to reflect on own performance with maturity and to clearly articulate artistic choices

+- Demonstrate a clear understanding of character and of how the characters relate to each other - Demonstrate performance choices that show evidence of independent interpretation and a sense of ownership - Demonstrate a sustained, coherent and fluent shared performance of depth and originality - Demonstrate a confident ability to engage the audience with authority and communicating meaning and mood